mv-2112/canonical-openstack-docs/reference/concepts/technical-motives.rst

 footprint deployments due to the infrastructure overheads of Juju and MAAS.

-This set of use cases is the target for the first release of MicroStack, which has provided a beta-grade solution for single and small multi-node deployments without incurring the overheads of Juju and MAAS.
+This set of use cases is the target for the first release of Canonical OpenStack, which has provided a beta-grade solution for single and small multi-node deployments without incurring the overheads of Juju and MAAS.
 However, it compromises by not having the same set of operational semantics as an OpenStack charm deployed cloud.

 Technology evolution
 --------------------